BIGJRA/BIGJRA.github.io/rejuv.md

 basement level.
 Smash the rock below to get a *Revive.* Hidden in here is a *Big Root.*

-Up at the top you’ll find Dylan, who you can send to the Lost Camp!
-He’s our seventh *lost kid* out of nine.
+Up at the top you'll find Dylan, who you can send to the Lost Camp!
+He's our seventh *lost kid* out of nine.

 ZCell 023: Goldenwood Cave